Support and Self-help Groups

 How are the meetings structured and where do they take place?

-Group meeting locations vary, however each group supervisor will ensure the location is fully accessible and safe for all members.
+Group meeting locations vary and are accessible and safe for all members.

-What can I expect from my self-help or support group experience?
+What can I expect from my support/self-help group experience?

 Will information discussed in the group be shared?

-How do I find out about self-help and support groups in my area?
+How do I find out about support and self-help groups in my area?

 Please contact your MS Society division office at 1-800-268-7582.

-How do I become a facilitator or start a self-help group and/or support group in my area?
+How do I become a facilitator or start a support/self-help group in my area?

 Anyone interested in becoming a facilitator must undergo a screening process, followed by facilitator training through the MS Society of Canada.
-Please contact your local MS Society office and ask to speak to the self-help and support group supervisor for more information on becoming a facilitator or starting or joining a group.
+Please contact your local MS Society office for more information on becoming a facilitator or starting or joining a group.

 Are there any online support groups?